 Solution: When possible, keep your doors open to allow proper airflow.

-Try all of these DIY repairs, but if those aren’t solving the problem, it’s time to call a professional...
+Try all these DIY repairs, but if those don't solve the problem, it’s time to call a professional...

 The airflow problems we just covered can be solved by any homeowner.
-However, sometimes that whistling sound is caused by bigger problems that only a certified expert can properly fix.
+However, sometimes that whistling sound is caused by bigger problems that only a certified AC contractor can properly fix.